Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Use cases

 A typical use case is a cooperation of many organizations that use APIs to exchange data or provide business services to eachother.

 Organizations can participate in multiple FSC Groups at once.
-This likely happens when using different environments for production, test and more - each environment will require it's own Group.
+This likely happens when using different environments for production, test and more - each environment will require its own Group.

 An organization can offer the same API in multiple Groups.
 When doing so, the organization will be a Peer in every Group, and define the API as a service in the Directory of each group using a different Inway for each Group.

 ## Requirements Language